AShakhapur/Option_Pricing/README.md

 Currently, the code operates through console input.
 Users are prompted to input parameters such as asset price, strike price, time to expiration, risk-free rate, and volatility.
 The results are then displayed in the console.
 Future updates will include more sophisticated interfaces and expanded functionality.

-To get started, run the `pricing_models.py` script and follow the on-screen prompts.
+To get started, run the `get_data.rmd` script and follow the on-screen prompts.
+Then run the `pricing_models.py` script and follow the on-screen prompts here as well.

 ## Additional Information